Regan298/Disaster-Master/Architectural Design.md

 ### 1.1 Purpose

-One sentence describing the purpose of the system.
+One sentence describing the purpose of the system.<br>
 The purpose of our software is to reduce the total workload of the overseer in the RedR Disaster Simulation and to increase immersion for it's participants by automating manual tasks involved in the simulation.

 ### 1.2 Scope

-One paragraph describing the scope of the system.
+One paragraph describing the scope of the system.<br>
 The Scope of this undertaking is to produce a computer program: that is going to be used in order to automate some of the responsibilities of the Overseer in the disaster simulations that RedR frequently run.
 The cost of producing such a program will be little to none, as all of the development processes will be able to be completed using hardware that is already available to every team member and to RedR.
 The final deliverable product will be a single piece of software, that will be capable of the following key features that define the scope.

 1. Ability to load dynamic simulation files, from an Overseer at HQ machine, that dictates for the details of each type of scenario and such that Overseer has main control over current simulation.